routml/django-app/README.md

-# django-app
+# routml-django-app

-A url shortening service.
+This is the backend Django code for rout.ml which is a url shortening service.